paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-008-defense-agencies-and-department-of-defense-field-activities.md

 (2) The Director shall have access to such records and data of the Department of Defense (including the appropriate records and data of each military department and Defense Agency) that are necessary in order to carry out the duties of the Director under this section.

-**(d) Strategic Plan for Department of Defense Test and Evaluation Resources.—**
+**(d) Quadrennial Strategic Plan for Department of Defense Test and Evaluation Resources.—**

-(1) Not less often than once every two fiscal years, the Under Secretary of Defense for Research and Engineering, in coordination with the Director of the Department of Defense Test Resources Management Center, the Director of Operational Test and Evaluation, the Director of the Defense Intelligence Agency, the Secretaries of the military departments, and the heads of Defense Agencies with test and evaluation responsibilities, shall complete a strategic plan reflecting the future needs of the Department of Defense with respect to test and evaluation facilities and resources.
-Each strategic plan shall cover the period of thirty fiscal years beginning with the fiscal year in which the plan is submitted under paragraph (3).
-The strategic plan shall be based on a comprehensive review of both funded and unfunded test and evaluation requirements of the Department, future threats to national security, and the adequacy of the test and evaluation facilities and resources of the Department to meet those future requirements and threats.
+(1) Not less often than once every four fiscal years, and within one year after release of the National Defense Strategy,, 11 So in original. the Under Secretary of Defense for Research and Engineering, in coordination with the Director of the Department of Defense Test Resource Management Center, the Director of Operational Test and Evaluation, the Director of the Defense Intelligence Agency, the Secretaries of the military departments, and the heads of Defense Agencies with test and evaluation responsibilities, shall complete a quadrennial strategic plan reflecting the future needs of the Department of Defense with respect to test and evaluation facilities and resources.
+Each quadrennial strategic plan shall cover the period of thirty fiscal years beginning with the fiscal year in which the plan is submitted under paragraph (3).
+The quadrennial strategic plan shall be based on a comprehensive review of both funded and unfunded test and evaluation requirements of the Department, future threats to national security, and the adequacy of the test and evaluation facilities and resources of the Department to meet those future requirements and threats.

-(2) The strategic plan shall include the following:
+(2) The quadrennial strategic plan shall include the following:

   (A) An assessment of the test and evaluation requirements of the Department for the period covered by the plan.

   (B) An identification of performance measures associated with the successful achievement of test and evaluation objectives for the period covered by the plan.

-  (C) An assessment of the test and evaluation facilities and resources that will be needed to meet current and future requirements based on current and emerging threats and satisfy such performance measures.
+  (C) An assessment of the test and evaluation facilities and resources that will be needed to meet current and future requirements for test and evaluation of the Department of Defense major weapon systems based on current and emerging threats.

   (D) An assessment of the current state of the test and evaluation facilities and resources of the Department.